-Throughout the year ended 31 July 2021, the College's SG&R Committee comprised of Mr D Martin (Chair as of December 2019), Mr A Lewsley (resigned July 2021), Mr P Hatton (resigned November 2020), Dr Richard Longman (appointed October 2020) and Mr Keith Norman (appointed October 2020).
+Throughout the year ended 31 July 2022, the College's SG&R Committee comprised of Mr D Martin (Chair as of December 2019), Dr Richard Longman (appointed October 2020), Mrs S Henwood (appointed March 2022) and Mr Keith Norman (appointed October 2020).
 Mr D Gleed (Chief Executive/Executive Principal) is not a member of Remuneration Committee.

-The Committee's responsibilities are to make recommendations to the Board on the remuneration and benefits of the Chief Executive/Executive Principal and other Senior Post holders.
+The Committee's objectives and purpose is to make recommendations to the Board on the nomination of candidates for appointment as governors and cooptions on to committees, in accordance with the Instrument & Articles of Government.